AhmedZamil/Task.Milbix.ScottBarron/README.md

-# Developer TASK for Milbix (ScottBarron) - Technical Challenge
+# TASK for Milbix (ScottBarron) - Technical Challenge

  ## Delevery /Task Complete :
 Setup shortcut It's Just to setup to all done Now.(.NET SDK 6.0.4 Needs to be present)